dgillen/timeseries/weeks/week1-ts-basics/README.md

 # Week 1
 ![image](time-series-types.png)

-This week focuses on various charactistics of time series such as trends,
+This week focuses on applying detrending & developing basic vocabulary on characteristics of time series.

 ## Lesson Plan
 Read Chapter 1 In Vishwas.